actions/dependency-review-action/README.md

     config-file: './.github/dependency-review-config.yml'
 ```

-And then create the file in the path you just specified:
+And then create the file in the path you just specified.
+Please note
+that the **option names in external files use underscores instead of dashes**:

 ```yaml
 fail_on_severity: 'critical'